 The Way We Offer Support

 Our group meetings now range from 25-45 people.
 We arrange ourselves in a circle and each person introduces him/herself/themselves.
 New participants are given additional time in a second go-around.
 We continue this format today.
-We experimented both with having speakers and dividing into two groups but the original format has been favored and we have maintained that structure.
+We experimented both with having speakers and dividing into two groups but the original format has been favored and we have maintained that structure. [note: during the pandemic, we met virtually; today, we offer the option for participants to meet in-person or virtually on Zoom}.

 Our Volunteer Executive and Advisory Boards